dkooll/terraform-azurerm-vnet/README.md

 Terraform module which creates VNET resources on Azure.
 It references a single object called vnet, which contains nested keys.
 To be able to reference these nested key values, a list of maps is created using a local variable.
 Using this approach we are able to build a logical data structure.
 The basic principle is that the consumer needs to apply as little logic as possible.

-The code base is validated using [terratest](https://terratest.gruntwork.io/) and the `example` directory is used as the working directory.
+The code base is validated using [terratest](https://terratest.gruntwork.io/).
+These tests can be found [here](examples)

+The [example](examples) directory is used as the working directory.
 If needed it contains prerequirements and integrations to test the code.
 The usage examples below show which features can be enabled and applied.

 ## Usage: single vnet multiple dns